In this article

 Enamel may wear down over time due to frequent exposure to stomach acid, which the stomach uses to break down food.
 If left untreated, acid reflux can develop into gastroesophageal reflux disease (GERD), a more severe version of acid reflux.

-Brushing too hard isn’t immediately noticeable, but over time it will cause enamel erosion.
-Brushing too aggressively or with a hard-bristled toothbrush can still damage teeth, and does not necessarily make your teeth cleaner.
+Brushing too hard isn’t immediately noticeable, but it will cause enamel erosion over time.
+Brushing too aggressively or with a hard-bristled toothbrush can still damage teeth.
+Brushing aggressively also doesn’t necessarily make your teeth cleaner.

 Frequent vomiting, such as that caused by morning sickness or eating disorders, can expose acid to your teeth.
 When this happens, the highly corrosive stomach acid wears away the tooth’s surface.
 This causes enamel erosion.